 - First-year curriculum is in person in Boston (30 credits/10 classes).

-- Students must earn a cumulative GPA of 3.0 or above to enroll in online classes.
+- Students must earn a cumulative GPA of 3.0 in first-year courses or above to enroll in online classes.

 Full-Time JD in Three Years

 Graduate in three years as a full-time Hybrid JD student while having the same first-year experience as those in the traditional JD program.
 All of your 1L courses (30 credits/10 classes) will be held in-person to provide you the opportunity to meet classmates and professors and get involved with the Suffolk Law community.
 If you enroll in the full-time program, 1L classes will take place during the day for five days a week.
-The final two years of the degree (54 credits) can be taken fully remote, or a mix of in-person and online, with a 3.0 GPA during your first year.
+The final two years of the degree (54 credits) can be completed fully remote, or a mix of in-person and online, so long as you earn a 3.0 GPA during your first year.

 Part-time Evening JD in Four Years

 Graduate in three and a half to four years as a part-time evening Hybrid JD student.
-Many of our students enrolled in the part-time evening program have a full-time job, a family to care for, or another obligation that prevents from taking classes during the day.
+Many of our students enrolled in the part-time evening program have a full-time job, a family to care for, or another obligation that prevents them from taking classes during the day.
 During your first year, in-person classes are held three nights per week after 6 p.m.
 First-year curriculum includes eight courses in person and two courses in person during the third semester (2L fall).
-The remainder of the degree can be completed fully remote (or a mix of in-person and online classes) with a 3.0 GPA during the first year.
+The remainder of the degree can be completed fully remote, or a mix of in-person and online, so long as you earn a 3.0 GPA during your first-year curriculum classes.

 Frequently Asked Questions

 - Will I be able to network?
+Yes.
 Meet and network with classmates and faculty during your in-person 1L year.
+You’ll also have the freedom to attend in-person networking events, if you desire.

 - How can I be involved?
 Participate in student groups, student government, competition teams and clinics.

 - What can I do on campus?
-Spend time in the law library and cafeteria, reserve study rooms, apply to be a faculty assistant and collaborate with classmates and faculty.
+Spend time in the law library and cafeteria, reserve study rooms, apply to be a faculty assistant, attend student group meetings, network with alumni, meet with faculty, administrators and classmates.

 - Can I take the bar exam in any state with the Hybrid Online JD Program?
 The Hybrid Online JD Program satisfies ABA Standards.
 Be sure to check with the jurisdictions where you plan to seek admission to the bar to ensure your eligibility.